Asda came eighth in the supermarket ranking and were placed in the overall category ‘lagging behind’.

 Asda are not doing enough to encourage or support their suppliers to use non-chemical methods of pest control.
 For example, the company said it was neither providing training for growers nor do they fund research into non-chemical pest management techniques, both of which are crucial to assist farmers to move away from pesticides.
-They also don’t have platforms for their suppliers to come together and share examples of best practice on reducing pesticide use.
-However, Asda did tell PAN UK that they try to keep their supply chains as short as possible.
+However, they do have platforms for their suppliers to come together and share examples of best practice on reducing pesticide use.
+Asda also told PAN UK that they try to keep their supply chains as short as possible.
 This reduces the need to use fungicides which prevent fresh produce from rotting.

 Monitoring and reducing pesticide residues in food